Skip to content

 Why most sales trainings fail to deliver.

 The problem is rarely the training itself.
-It lies in what happens afterwards — or rather, what doesn't.
+It lies in what happens afterwards.
+Or rather, what doesn't.

 Two days of workshop.
 Good energy.
 Full flip charts.